platformps/-GLAB-370.2.3-The-Dictionary-Enigma/README.md

-# GLAB-370.1.3 The Dictionary Enigma: Python Edition
+# GLAB-370.1.3 The Dictionary Enigma

 ## Introduction
 Welcome to GLAB-370.1.3!
 Prepare yourself for an exciting adventure into the realm of dictionaries in Python.
 In this lab, you'll embark on a journey through The Dictionary Enigma, where you'll unravel the secrets of dictionaries and wield their power in Python.
 Get ready to unlock the mysteries of Python dictionaries!